Edgewall Software

 Anyway, this was right after the morning restart, so this probably corresponds to a race.
 Immediately after that, there was the Timeout error... no connection I suppose, as we get Timeout daily even without the help of Genshi ;-)

-follow-up: ↓ 3 Changed 20 months ago by cboos
+comment:2 follow-up: Changed 15 years ago by cboos

 The Template._stream initialization was indeed not thread-safe.